Sivivatu/Alteryx-Scheduler/README.md

 │       └── auth.py
 ```

+## Using Alembic

+The current process requires that the dev container is run as root to allow alembic to work correctly.

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to Alteryx-Scheduler, please follow the guidelines outlined in the [CONTRIBUTING.md](/CONTRIBUTING.md) file.